MiirHo3eIN/aero_autoencoder/README.md

 ```bash
   python main_train.py
 ```
 The trained models are stored in the `trained_models` folder.
-A 16 digit random number is assigned to each model where the hyper-parameters of the model are stored in the ```training_results.csv``` folder.
+A 16 digit random number is assigned to each model where the hyper-parameters of the model are stored in the ```training_results.csv``` file.

 To test the models run the following in ```src``` folder